codejutsu1/laravel-paystack-transfer/README.md

 > You need to set up webhooks to keep track of your transfers.
 ### List Transfers

-Paystack gives you the option to list all your transfers:
+Paystack gives you the option to get the list of all your transfers:
 ```php
 <?php